charlyn23/ProjectX/README.md

 - User log-in management
 - Remote database management (parse?)

-- More to be added during final group ideation.
+More to be added during/after group ideation.